 Whether you attend classes or perform yoga in the comfort of your home, you have many options to choose from.
-Some stretches may be more beneficial depending on your specific type of tailbone pain, so give them all a shot to see if any work for you.
+Some stretches may be more beneficial depending on your specific type of tailbone pain.

 1. Child’s Pose

-The child’s pose is great when you need to reset your entire nervous system.
+Child's pose is one of the best tailbone pain exercises you can do when you need to reset your entire nervous system.
 It’s an ideal restorative pose when you need a breather but still want to rejuvenate your spine.

 How to Do Child's Pose

 Doing child's pose involves a number of steps:

 - Start with your knees on your Yoga Strong Mat and your toes together.
 Place your palms on the top of your thighs.